-This chapter discusses Stardog Studio - the IDE for the Knowledge Graph Engineer designed to make Stardog functionality easier to use for everyday users.
+This chapter discusses Stardog Studio - the IDE for the Knowledge Graph Engineer designed to make Stardog functionality easier for everyday users.

-Stardog Studio is the IDE for the Knowledge Graph Engineer designed to make Stardog functionality easier to use for everyday users.
+Stardog Studio is the IDE for the Knowledge Graph Engineer designed to make Stardog functionality easier for everyday users.

-Aside from administering Stardog clusters, almost all functionality that exists through the CLI and other endpoints is available in Studio, and most non-admin users are able to interact with Stardog using Studio and without going to the command line.
+Aside from administering Stardog clusters, almost all functionality that exists through the CLI and other APIs is available in Studio, and most non-admin users are able to use Studio without need for the command line.

 Studio’s UI is split into the sections below.